 No matter that the olive trees are one of the most pest-resistance trees, there are still sometimes problems with pets of pot-grown olive trees.
 The most common pests are fruit flies, scale insects, and aphids.

 Let’s go through some practical tips on how to get rid of scale insects – the unwelcome but popular “guests”.
 You can apply this technique to aphids as well.

 - If the potted olive tree is indoors, move it outdoors to expose the pests to their natural enemies.

 - Handpick scale insects to control light infestations

 - Olive tree treatment with insecticidal soap or neem oil is often effective and kills these insects.
-Spray the undersides of the leaves of scale with a ready-to-use Safer brand insecticidal soap or organic neem seed oil.
+Spray the undersides of the leaves of scale with a ready-to-use Safer brand insecticidal soap or organic neem seed oil available on Amazon.
 Repeat weekly, if necessary.